wrightkelsey/ptta_haiti/README.md

 The data was collected during the experimental impact study described in the paper (Gignoux et al. 2022), section 2, through field surveys described, in section 4.2.

-The replication data is here on Github, and made available through The World Bank MicroData Repository (starting in July 2022).
+The replication data is here on Github, and starting in July 2022, through The World Bank MicroData Repository.

 3. Statement about rights